javascript-tutorial/en.javascript.info/9-regular-expressions/15-regexp-catastrophic-backtracking/article.md

 First, one may notice that the regexp `pattern:(\d+)*` is a little bit strange.
 The quantifier `pattern:*` looks extraneous.
 If we want a number, we can use `pattern:\d+`.

-Indeed, the regexp is artificial.
-But the reason why it is slow is the same as those we saw above.
+Indeed, the regexp is artificial, we got it by simplifying the previous example.
+But the reason why it is slow is the same.
 So let's understand it, and then the previous example will become obvious.

-What happens during the search of `pattern:^(\d+)*$` in the line `subject:123456789!` (shortened a bit for clarity), why does it take so long?
+What happens during the search of `pattern:^(\d+)*$` in the line `subject:123456789z` (shortened a bit for clarity, please note a non-digit character `subject:z` at the end, it's important), why does it take so long?

+Here's what the regexp engine does:

-1. First, the regexp engine tries to find a number `pattern:\d+`.
+1. First, the regexp engine tries to find the content of the parentheses: the number `pattern:\d+`.
 The plus `pattern:+` is greedy by default, so it consumes all digits:

     ```
     \d+.......
     (123456789)z
     ```

+    After all digits are consumed, `pattern:\d+` is considered found (as `match:123456789`).

-    Then it tries to apply the star quantifier, but there are no more digits, so it the star doesn't give anything.
+    Then the star quantifier `pattern:(\d+)*` applies.
+But there are no more digits in the text, so the star doesn't give anything.

-    The next in the pattern is the string end `pattern:$`, but in the text we have `subject:!`, so there's no match:
+    The next character in the pattern is the string end `pattern:$`.
+But in the text we have `subject:z` instead, so there's no match:

     ```
                X
     \d+........$
-    (123456789)!
+    (123456789)z
     ```

 2. As there's no match, the greedy quantifier `pattern:+` decreases the count of repetitions, backtracks one character back.

-    Now `pattern:\d+` takes all digits except the last one:
+    Now `pattern:\d+` takes all digits except the last one (`match:12345678`):
     ```
     \d+.......
-    (12345678)9!
+    (12345678)9z
     ```
-3. Then the engine tries to continue the search from the new position (`9`).
+3. Then the engine tries to continue the search from the next position (right after `match:12345678`).

-    The star `pattern:(\d+)*` can be applied -- it gives the number `match:9`:
+    The star `pattern:(\d+)*` can be applied -- it gives one more match of `pattern:\d+`, the number `match:9`:

     ```

     \d+.......\d+
-    (12345678)(9)!
+    (12345678)(9)z
     ```

-    The engine tries to match `pattern:$` again, but fails, because meets `subject:!`:
+    The engine tries to match `pattern:$` again, but fails, because it meets `subject:z` instead:

     ```
                  X